Tales from the Hood 3: Production

 Describing the film, Cundieff told the podcast Pod of Madness, "The stories, you know, they're not as big as the first Tales.
 But I do think that the stories are stronger, overall, than the second one, and the look of the film is better, a lot to do with the locations that we found."
 The film was shot in Winnipeg, Canada.

+Reception

+Tales from the Hood 3 received mixed critical reception, being seen as an improvement over its predecessor but falling short of the first installment.
+Rotten Tomatoes reported a 41% approval rating.